For more information about this model, please visit the ET3 Model landing page.

 The Emergency Triage, Treat, and Transport (ET3) Model is a voluntary, five-year payment model that will provide greater flexibility to ambulance care teams to address emergency health care needs of Medicare Fee-for-Service beneficiaries following a 9-1-1 call.
 The goals of the Model are to provide person-centered care, increase efficiency in the EMS system, and encourage appropriate utilization of emergency medical services.

-There are two components to the ET3 Model.
-First, CMS will test two new ambulance payments, while continuing to pay for emergency transport of a Medicare beneficiary to a hospital Emergency Department (ED) or other destination covered under current Medicare requirements.
+Under the ET3 Model, CMS will test two new ambulance payments, while continuing to pay for emergency transport of a Medicare beneficiary to a hospital Emergency Department (ED) or other destination covered under current Medicare requirements.
 Under the ET3 Model, Medicare will pay Model Participants, who are Medicare-enrolled ambulance suppliers and hospital-owned ambulance providers to: